cboulanger/zotero-sync-bookends/README.md

 # Bookends Store for @retorquere/zotero-sync

-This is a store implementation for https://github.com/retorquere/zotero-sync which can do a one-way sync from Zotero to any backend that has an API.

-This implementation allows to backup Zotero libraries in Bookends, the MacOS reference manager from https://www.sonnysoftware.com/, using its
-scripting support via JSX.
+This is a store implementation for https://github.com/retorquere/zotero-sync, which allows to export Zotero libraries into Bookends, a MacOS reference manager from https://www.sonnysoftware.com.
+Using Bookend's scripting support via JSX, Zotero data is added to or efficiently updated in a Bookends library.

 This implementation saves all accessible Zotero libraries in the specified Bookends library, which must be opened during sync.
-All Zotero library items are stored in a Bookends "group".
-Zotero collections, notes, and attachments are ignored for the moment.
+All Zotero library items are stored in a separate Bookends "group".
+Zotero collections, notes, and attachments are not (yet) synchronized.

-> Note: This is currently only a proof of concept, just a fragment of Zotero item data (title, year, authors) is translated into its Bookends equivalents.
+> Note: This is currently only a proof of concept, just a fragment of Zotero item data (name, year, authors) is translated into its Bookends equivalents.
 Adds only, does not update or delete items.